 Dude, the rape scene in 12 Years .. wow.
 Double wow.

 When I saw a headline that said Fassbender and this special girl had parted ways ..
 I thought of what little Nicholas said to me one evening after his mom dropped him off (.. there on PCH in Laguna Beach, in this place that used to be a church back in the '40's) ..

 And yes, they are still married .. adding to my catalog of training successes.

 Little 10-year old Nicholas said » "You ruined her for all other men."

 "I like you, Nicholas," I said.
-"You can come here and play games any time."
+"You can come over here and play games anytime you want."
 (I was feeling kinda krappy at the time.)